hooverinstitutionla/null_test/readme.txt

 This Python 3.4 script performs a null test between similarly named audio files in different directories.
 Following, it produces a report if the two files null, that is, if they're the same audio.

+It requires the user to have FFMPEG installed and added to the path.